 A Strategic Planning Committee was established to provide guidance with respect to the strategic planning process.
 The Strategic Planning Committee was comprised of the Officers (Director Jillian Froment, Superintendent Beth Dwyer, and Director Chlora Lindley Myers) and their designated representatives (Amanda Baird (OH), Matt Gendron (RI) and Mary Mealer (MO)).
 The Strategic Planning Committee also had a representative from the Legislative Committee, Consumer Advisory Committee and Industry Advisory Committee selected by the members of the respective committee and included Indiana Representative Matt Lehman of the Legislative Committee, Roger Sevigny of the Consumer Advisory Committee and Anne Correia (Allianz) of the Industry Advisory Committee.

-The Commission conducted a listening phase for the first part of the year including an online survey of Commissioners and regulators, members of the Legislative Committee, Consumer and Industry Advisory Committees and company filers to receive input and their respective perspectives on strengths, weakness, opportunities, risks and improvements for the organization.
-The Officers held a public strategy session at the April in-person meeting where there were further comments and discussion.
+The Commission conducted a listening phase for the first part of the year including an online survey of Commissioners and regulators, members of the Legislative Committee, Consumer and Industry Advisory Committees, risks and improvements for the organization.
+The Officers held a public strategy session at the April 5, 2019 in-person joint meeting of the Management Committee and Commission, where there were further comments and discussion.
 The Insurance Compact Office team also held a separate full day in-person team meeting devoted to strategic planning.